 What type of radiation is used in dentistry

-There are different types of radiation, and the type we use in the dental setting is ionizing radiation.
-Ionizing radiation has more energy and has a direct effect on the tissues of our bodies.
+There are different types of radiation, and we use ionizing radiation in the dental setting.
+Ionizing radiation has more energy and directly affects the tissues of our bodies.

 Radiation is all around us

 This is just a recap of the information that is present in the charts and imaging in this post.
 Radiation is everywhere, and we are constantly exposed to it.